Tingling In The Foot

 Nerve and skin biopsies are similar tests in that they both remove a small sample of a nerve or skin for pathological testing.

 Common Causes of Foot Tingling

-This is a condition that means the connection between the central nervous system (brain and spinal cord) and the rest of the body (such as muscle, skin, and organs) is damaged or diseased.
+This condition means the connection between the central nervous system (brain and spinal cord) and the rest of the body (such as muscle, skin, and organs) is damaged or diseased.
 Peripheral Neuropathy is often a symptom of other diseases or damage.

 Diabetic Neuropathy is a type of nerve damage that can develop if you have diabetes.
-If you are diabetic, you may have high blood sugar levels, which can damage nerves and their ability to communicate throughout the body.
-Diabetic Neuropathy is the most common cause of foot tingling; however, the sensation may be accompanied by tingling in the legs, hands and arms.
+If you have diabetes, you may have high blood sugar levels, which can damage nerves and their ability to communicate throughout the body.
+Diabetic Neuropathy is the most common cause of foot tingling; however, the sensation may be accompanied by tingling in the legs, hands, and arms.

 Peripheral Artery Disease (PAD)